Cerchezu

 The territory of the commune also includes the former village of Căciulați (historical name: Cealmagea), nominally merged with Viroaga by the 1968 administrative reform.

+Cerchezu is located in the southern part of the county, 70 km southeast of the county seat, the port city of Constanța, on the border with Bulgaria.
+It is crossed by county road DJ391A, which connects it to national road DN3 to the north and to DN38 just to the east.

 Demographics

-At the 2011 census, Cerchezu had 1,287 Romanians (99.84%), 2 others (0.16%).
+At the 2011 census, Cerchezu had 1,287 Romanians (99.84%) and 2 others (0.16%).
+At the 2021 census, the commune had a population of 1,256; of those, 91.64% were Romanians.
 Before World War II the commune had a small German minority.